louisbichard/notes/final year project/organisations/togetherwomen.md

 * Builds resilience, develops strength
 * Move away from damaged lifestyles
 * One-stop-shops for a holistic approach
+* Has a fixed location facility
+* Generally focused on reactive care and after care

 ##Areas of operation